-Different quality between blended and compound NPK

-In compound NPKs, all the N, P and K nutrients are included in every piece of fertilizer, while in a blended NPK, mixes of straight fertilizer like urea, nitrates, DAP, TSP, MOP, SOP etc, are mixed, or blended together.
+Risk of segregation and uneven spreading Different quality between blended and compound NPK In compound NPKs, the same mix of all the N, P and K nutrients is present in every particle of product, while in a blended NPK, separate particles of straight fertilizer like urea, nitrates, DAP, TSP, MOP, SOP etc, are mixed, or blended together.
 The photo on the right shows a typical low quality blended product with a wide variation of particle sizes, shapes and nutrient contents.
 Larger, denser particles will spread further, and smaller lighter particles will spread the least distance.
 Where different sized particles have different nutrient content, this leads to segregation of nutrients upon spreading.
 In turn this will create uneven crop growth, and typical striping on crops such as cereals or rice.
 Compare this to the picture on the left of compound NPKs.
-Here we have a purposely defined distribution of particle sizes for a uniform spread pattern.
-With compound fertilizers, all the nutrients are in every particle, so no segregation of individual nutrients is guaranteed.
+The particle sizes are different, as this helps achieve uniform spread pattern, but all the nutrients are in every particle so that no segregation of individual nutrients takes place.
 All together this ensures accurate feeding of crops.
+45